aggarwalneha01/split-array/README.md

 * Type `yarn install`
 * Type `yarn test`

-The tests are located in src/App.test.js file
+The tests are located in test/App.test.js file
+## The following scenarios are covered:

 ### To run locally: